fabiograsso/iam-fabiograsso-net/content/pages/privacy.md

 ### Newsletter (Brevo)
 Your email address is used solely to send you our newsletter content.
 Processing is based on your explicit consent.

+### Contact Form (KwesForms)
+Data you submit via the contact form is used solely to respond to your inquiry or any follow-up you request.
+Processing and temporary storage are handled by KwesForms on my behalf.

 ### Local Storage
 Information stored locally on your device is used to:
 - Remember your theme preferences (essential functionality)